Loop Returns picks up $10 million in Series A led by FirstMark Capital – TechCrunch

 The goal, according to Poma and Morgan, is to turn the point of return into a moment where brands can create a life-loyal customer when handled quickly and properly.

 The more we shop online, the more brands extend themselves financially, and returns are a big part of that.
-Returns account for 20 to 30 percent of ecommerce sales, which can become a terrible financial burden on a growing direct-to-consumer brand.
+Returns account for 20 to 30% of e-commerce sales, which can become a terrible financial burden on a growing direct-to-consumer brand.
 And what’s more, the cost of acquiring those users in the first place also goes down the drain.

 Loop Returns hopes to keep that customer in the fold by giving them post-purchase options that are more sticky and more lucrative for the brand than a refund.